 All individual and group Score Sheets and score totals should be submitted to [the Purchasing Office], along with a written Recommendation for Award that is based on the Score Sheets.
 The Recommendation for Award should summarize why the Evaluation Team selected the successful proposal.
 If competing proposals did not satisfy the RFP requirements, the written recommendation should also identify the deficient proposals and specify which RFP requirements those proposals did not satisfy.

-· · regarding the proposal review and scoring process, please do not

-hesitate to call me at Thank you for your assistance with this very important matter.
+, , , arding the proposal review and scoring process, please do not Thank you for your assistance with this very important matter.
+Enclosures: Proposals Evaluation Criteria Score Sheet 00:

-Enclosures:

-Proposals

-Evaluation Criteria

-Score Sheet

-cc:

 APPENDIX 13 Sample Reference Check Form